If you're considering moving to a new city for the new year, Europe offers several attractive options.

-The EIU warned that although the pandemic is resolving itself, a new threat to liveability has emerged with Russia’s invasion of Ukraine in February this year.
+The EIU warned that although the pandemic is resolving itself, a new threat to liveability emerged with Russia’s invasion of Ukraine in February this year.

 There is no score for Kyiv in the 2022 report because the EIU’s correspondent had to abandon the survey when fighting broke out.

-Moscow and St Petersburg have dropped 15 and 13 places in the ranking.
+Moscow and St Petersburg dropped 15 and 13 places in the ranking.
 Other cities affected by the war, such as Budapest and Warsaw, saw their stability scores decline.